codemix/oauth2yii/README.md

  * **Client**: A third party website that wants to access user data from the server.
    Clients have to register with the server first and receive a `client_id` and `client_secret`.

-OAuth2 mainly defines four different flows for how to get an access token which are supported by this extension.
+OAuth2 defines four different flows or *grant types* for how to get an access token.
+All four are supported by this extension.
+Let's look at each of them.

-## 1. Authorization Code
+### 1. Authorization Code

 This is the famous *"Login with your FB account"* type: A client site wants to authenticate its users through another server and access the users data on that other website.